 The same applies to them communicating with you—you need to know what’s what at all times, so make sure they keep you in the loop!
 Also, make sure that expectations are clear from the start and what will happen if those expectations aren’t met, e.g., penalties).
 Ideally, these would be written down in a service level agreement (SLA) signed by both parties before any work begins; however, if that isn’t possible due to time constraints or other external factors beyond anyone, at least document them verbally after agreeing upon them together beforehand.

 No one will be surprised later when things don’t go as planned.
 Plans can change due to circumstances beyond either party.
 Such could have been avoided had everyone accepted clearly defined roles beforehand instead of assuming everything would run smoothly without putting anything in writing first.

 It’s important to identify precisely what you need from an outsourced HR partner and to choose the right provider for your business needs.
 You can build a strong outsourcing employment partnership by ensuring both parties have a crystal-clear idea of each expectation.
 Both parties should work hard at least to meet, but preferably to exceed those expectations together.
 Therefore, you must know what you want to ensure a successful HR outsourcing partnership.
 This will help you choose the right provider for your business needs and ensure both parties understand the expectations.
 You should always identify precisely what you need from an outsourced HR partner.

 Here are some ideas about how to do this:

 Remember, the key to a successful outsourcing partnership is finding the right HR partner for your business and matching their capabilities with your needs.
-You should develop a detailed service level agreement, clearly defining your expectations of each other’s performance − both parties should work hard to meet or exceed those expectations together.
+You should develop a detailed service level agreement, clearly defining your expectations of each performance − both parties should work hard to meet or exceed those expectations together.